 The Basilica of the Sacre Coeur in Montmartre

-Let us warn you if you are not already aware, that the story of the Sacred Heart Basilica, in the 18th arrondissement, is not what could be called a classical one.
+The story of the Sacred Heart Basilica, in the 18th arrondissement, is not what could be called a classical one.
 This architectural marvel is proudly held in Montmartre, a neighbourhood with a strong religious history, dating from the Gallic Druids.
 Originally. it was a simple chapel standing on the hill, that eventually fell to ruin in the 9th century.
-Then, it became the abbey of the Benedictines of Montmartre, and it was ravaged by a fire in 1559.
+Then, it became the abbey of the Benedictines of Montmartre, and was ravaged by a fire in 1559.
 Finally, the basilica, or at least the idea of building a basilica, emerged in the 1870s.

 A cruise on the Seine